 Find out more about the retention and graduation rates at Auburn University.

 During the 2017-2018 academic year, there were 24,505 undergraduates at Auburn with 22,458 being full-time and 2,047 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Auburn, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Auburn, approximately 32% of students took out student loans averaging $8,275 a year.
-That adds up to $33,100 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Auburn, approximately 30% of students took out student loans averaging $9,177 a year.
+That adds up to $36,708 over four years for those students.

 Contact details for Auburn are given below.